-Plan on anywhere from several weeks to a month or more.
-You can expedite the process by making sure you provide appropriate references and that they are available and will respond to our inquiries.
-Also, be sure to give us your current phone numbers (and let us know if they need to be updated) so that we can easily reach you.
+Many variables impact processing and match time.
+Be sure to give us your current phone numbers (and let us know if they need to be updated) so that we can easily reach you.
 If we have someone currently on our list who meets your needs, the process will be faster than if we have to wait for the right person to come along.
+Complete your application materials in detail and in full so no time is wasted on basic incompatibility or incomplete processing data.